EduardoGarrido90/EduardoGarrido90.github.io/index.md

  when it stops.
 My movements are correlated with those of the train but... the train stops moving because of my actions?
 Although there is correlation there is not causation.
 Causation is important.
 I study different ways to represent causation using graphs.
-Main papers:
 * Sobrino, A., Garrido-Merchán, E. C. and Puente, C. *Fuzzy Stochastic Timed Petri Nets for Causal Properties Representation*. **Journal of New Mathematics and Natural Computation**, accepted, 2021.
 [URL](https://doi.org/10.1142/S1793005721500320)
 * Puente, C., Sobrino, A., Olivas, J. A. and Garrido, E. *Summarizing information by means of causal sentences through causal graphs*. **Journal of Applied Logic**, 24(B):3-14.
 [URL](https://doi.org/10.1016/j.jal.2016.11.020)
 * Garrido-Merchán, E. C., Puente, C. and Palacios, R. *Fake News Detection by Means of Uncertainty Weighted Causal Graphs*. **Lecture Notes in Artificial Intelligence (HAIS 2020)**, 12344:13-24, 2020.
 [URL](https://doi.org/10.1007/978-3-030-61705-9_2)